BertoGBG/CO2-stores-preprocessing/README.md

    Reference: https://dcapub.au.dk/djfpublikation/djfpdf/DCArapport193.pdf
 4) Yield of perennials is assumed to be 15 t/ha/y in dry matter
    Reference: https://dcapub.au.dk/djfpublikation/djfpdf/DCArapport193.pdf
-5) Green crops (perennials) have a continous effect on reducing GHG, however the production of perennials (hence of energy products) is only during the April-Octobe
+5) Green crops (perennials) have a continous effect on reducing GHG, however the harvest of perennials (hence of energy products) is only during the April-Octobe

 ### Green biorefining
 Green biorefining (GBR) is a process (moslty based on microfiltraiton) where fresh green biomass are separated into products.